-Any person can make a report in person to a Designated Safeguarding Officer at any ITF Tournament or event.
-Whilst this maybe a verbal notification, where practicable a written report is the best method of reporting which can then be forwarded to the ITF Safeguarding Manager.
+Any person can make a report in person to a Designated Safeguarding Officer at any ITF Tournament or event or to the ITF Safeguarding Team using the contact details below.
+Whilst this might be a verbal notification, where practicable a written report is the best method of reporting.